sudonitin/housing-society-management/README.md

 - Every flatowner can discuss their issues on MMS's forum their issues can get upvotes and downvotes. (optional)
 - Online payment with wallets like paytm, etc. (optional)

+## Todo
+- consider date in maintenance bill
+- use ajax for forum's upvote downvote

 ## Copyrights
 MMS is Nitin Sahu's property.